Tokujo vs Jo vs Nami in Sushi, Yakiniku, and Tonkatsu

 In Sushi restaurants, for example, Tokujo Nigiri typically has a block of sushi rice topped with a slice of fatty tuna (O-Toro: 大トロ), while more often than not the tuna used in Jo Nigiri is medium-fatty tuna (Chu-Toro: 中トロ) and the one for Nami Nigiri is lean tuna (Akami: 赤身).

-Other than this example, sea urchin roe, or “Uni (雲丹)”, is a luxury sushi ingredient with a distinctive umami taste and may be included in Tokujo Nigiri and Jo Nigiri, but you may favor Nami Nigiri’s light-tasting squid nigiri more.
+Other than this example, sea urchin roe, or “Uni (雲丹)”, is a luxury sushi ingredient with a distinctive umami taste, which may be included in Tokujo Nigiri and Jo Nigiri, but you may favor more Nami Nigiri’s light-tasting squid nigiri.

 In Yakiniku restaurants, in many cases, (boneless) short ribs, or “Karubi (カルビ)”, are classified into 3 grades using Tokujo, Jo, and Nami.
 As with tuna nigiri, Tokujo Karubi is the most marbled fatty beef and (Nami) Karubi has the lightest taste.
 As seen in this case, in Yakiniku, Tokujo meats generally tend to be more greasy.

 Unlike Sushi and Yakiniku, in many cases, the deep-fried pork slices Tonkatsu is graded as either “Jo (上)” or “Nami (並)” according to the amount, not quality, of pork used in the dish.
 But that varies depending on each restaurant and some use higher-rank pork in Jo Tonkatsu and Jo Katsudon.